-At June 30, 2018, our cash and cash equivalents were \$16.7 million.
-This represented an increase of \$5.2 million from the \$11.5 million in cash and cash equivalents as of June 30, 2017.
+At June 30, 2019, our cash and cash equivalents were \$18.8 million.
+This represented an increase of \$2.2 million from the \$16.7 million in cash and cash equivalents as of June 30, 2018.

-During the fiscal year ended June 30, 2018, our net cash provided by operating activities was \$13.3 million as compared to net cash provided by operating activities of \$6.6 million during the fiscal year ended June 30, 2017.
-The increase in cash provided by operating activities during the fiscal year ended June 30, 2018 primarily was due to an increase in net income and a decrease in cash used for payables, partially offset by inventory decreasing at a slower rate than the prior year.
+During the fiscal year ended June 30, 2019, our net cash provided by operating activities was \$17.8 million as compared to net cash provided by operating activities of \$13.3 million during the fiscal year ended June 30, 2018.
+The increase in cash provided by operating activities during the fiscal year ended June 30, 2019 primarily was due to an increase in net income, an increase in stock-based compensation and a decrease in cash used for payables, partially offset by an increase in income tax receivable.

-During the fiscal year ended June 30, 2018, our net cash used in investing activities was \$4.6 million, due to our investment in new technology and the purchase of fixed assets.
-During the fiscal year ended June 30, 2017, our net cash used in investing activities was \$1.1 million, due to the purchase of fixed assets.
+During the fiscal year ended June 30, 2019, our net cash used in investing activities was \$4.5 million, as a result of investments in a convertible note receivable and the purchase of fixed assets.
+During the fiscal year ended June 30, 2018, our net cash used in investing activities was \$4.6 million, as a result of the purchase of fixed assets.

-Cash used in financing activities during the fiscal year ended June 30, 2018 was \$3.5 million primarily as a result of our quarterly principal payments on the 2016 Term Loan, as amended, and our repurchase of shares of our common stock.
-Cash used in financing activities during the fiscal year ended June 30, 2017 was \$2.0 million as a result of principal payments on the 2016 Term Loan.
+Cash used in financing activities during the fiscal year ended June 30, 2019 was \$11.1 million, as a result of our quarterly and accelerated principal payments on the 2016 Term Loan, shares purchased as payment of tax withholding and repurchase of company stock, partially offset by proceeds from stock option exercises.
+Cash used in financing activities during the fiscal year ended June 30, 2018 was \$3.5 million, as a result of principal payments on the 2016 Term Loan and repurchase of company stock.

-At June 30, 2018 and 2017, the total amount of our foreign subsidiary cash was \$4.3 million and \$6.6 million, respectively.
-As a result of the 2017 Tax Act, companies are required to pay a one-time deemed repatriation tax on net un-taxed foreign unrepatriated earnings.
-Companies are able to offset this deemed repatriation tax with previously unused foreign tax credits.
-The 2017 Tax Act also enacted a 100% dividend deduction for greater than 10% owned foreign corporations.
-Therefore, in the future, if needed, we can repatriate cash from foreign subsidiaries without paying additional U.S. federal income taxes.
-Foreign withholding taxes on dividend income and potential state taxes are still in effect.
-We completed our analysis of all foreign based earnings as of June 30, 2018, and do not expect any additional income tax liabilities associated with the deemed repatriation provision due to our large foreign tax pool in Japan.
+At June 30, 2019 and 2018, the total amount of our foreign subsidiary cash was \$6.3 million and \$4.3 million, respectively.
+The December 2017 tax reform previously mentioned enacted a 100% dividend deduction for > 10% owned foreign corporations.
+Therefore, in the future, if needed, we expect to be able to repatriate cash from foreign subsidiaries without paying additional U.S. taxes.

-At June 30, 2018, we had working capital (current assets minus current liabilities) of \$15.1 million compared to working capital of \$12.2 million at June 30, 2017.
-The increase in working capital primarily was due to an increase in cash and a decrease in accounts payable, partially offset by a decrease in inventory.
+At June 30, 2019, we had working capital (current assets minus current liabilities) of \$17.0 million compared to working capital of \$15.1 million at June 30, 2018.
+The increase in working capital primarily was due to an increases in cash, income tax receivable and prepaid expenses, partially offset by an increase in accounts payable.
 We believe that our cash and cash equivalents balances and our ongoing cash flow from operations will be sufficient to satisfy our cash requirements for at least the next 12 months.
-The majority of our historical expenses have been variable in nature and, as such, a potential reduction in the level of revenue would reduce our cash flow needs.
+The majority of our historical expenses have been variable in nature and as such, a potential reduction in the level of revenue would reduce our cash flow needs.
 In the event that our current cash balances and future cash flow from operations are not sufficient to meet our obligations or strategic needs, we would consider raising additional funds, which may not be available on terms that are acceptable to us, or at all.
-Our credit facility, however, contains covenants that restrict our ability to raise additional funds in the debt or equity markets and repurchase our equity securities without prior approval from the lender.
-Additionally, we would consider realigning our strategic plans including a reduction in capital spending and expenses.
+Our credit facility, however, contains covenants that restrict our ability to raise additional funds in the debt markets and repurchase our equity securities without prior approval from the lender.
+Additionally, our credit facility provides for a revolving loan facility in an aggregate principal amount up to \$5.0 million, as amended.
+We would also consider realigning our strategic plans including a reduction in capital spending and expenses.